-UWorld and other questions banks are your best friend.
+UWorld and other question banks are your best friend.
 These offer the best preview of what the actual test will look like and what your performance will be.

 Question banks allow you to fine-tune your review.
 However, they are a rich source of concentrated information so make sure you’re leaving enough time to read through the answers.

 Regularly doing questions will make you familiar with the test format, and there will be no surprises on test day.

 Take an honest look at your preparations.
 Two weeks before the exam isn’t the time to be learning material for the first time.